AckerlyXu/heima/articles/storage/storage-import-export-service.md

 ---
-title: Using import/export to transfer data to Blob Storage | Azure
+title: Using Azure Import/Export to transfer data to and from blob storage | Azure
-description: Learn how to create import and export jobs in the Azure portal to transfer data to blob storage.
+description: Learn how to create import and export jobs in the Azure portal for transferring data to and from blob storage.
 author: muralikk
 manager: syadav
 editor: tysonn